rfleischer93/Invasive-liver-fluke-infections-and-gut-microbiota-in-red-deer/README.md

 # Invasive-liver-fluke-infections and gut microbiota in red deer

-This repository contains Rcode and data for our manuscript: "Gut microbiota and invasive <i>Fascioloides magna</i> infections in a definitive host in Europe" b y Ramona Fleischer1*, Marc Velling2, Wibke Peters3, Tomáš Peterka4, Frederik Franke3, Pavla Jůnková Vymyslická4, Steffen Rehbein5, Marco Heurich2,6,7, Simone Sommer1
+This repository contains Rcode and data for our manuscript: "Gut microbiota and invasive <i>Fascioloides magna</i> infections in a definitive host in Europe"

+by Ramona Fleischer1*, Marc Velling2, Wibke Peters3, Tomáš Peterka4, Frederik Franke3, Pavla Jůnková Vymyslická4, Steffen Rehbein5, Marco Heurich2,6,7, Simone Sommer1

 1 Institute of Evolutionary Ecology and Conservation Genomics, University of Ulm, Ulm, Germany